-How to Disable Frequently Visited Sites in Safari for iOS
+How to Disable Frequently Visited Sites in Safari for iPhone & iPad

 The Frequently Visited sites section of Safari in iOS appears when you open the browser on an iPhone, iPad, or iPod touch to a new tab or blank page.
 While this can be a convenient way to offer quick access to the webpages and sites you visit often (like this one, right?), it can also reveal pages that you may not want someone to know you’re visiting often.
 Aside from the privacy implications on multi-user devices, you may also just not like the Frequently Visited sites feature.

 While using Safari Private Browsing mode is an easy way to avoid sites showing up in Frequently Visited section, and you an always go and delete sites from the Frequently Visited section of Safari, another option is to just completely disable the feature in Safari for iOS.

 Turning Off Frequently Visited Sites in Safari for iOS & iPadOS